jup-ag/rfq-webhook-toolkit/README.md

 ### Fees

 Jupiter RFQ allows MMs a way to provide liquidity, adjust their quotes without being subject to the volatility of on-chain gas prices or chain health.
 RFQ fills are also much less CU intensive (<10x) compared to AMM swaps, and can save gas in the long run on fills.
-Today, RFQ charges a 2bps flat fee on all volume (doesn't matter tokens or size).
-Expect this to go more dynamic to allow MMs to have an edge on all swap sizes and pairs in the future.
+Today, RFQ charges a dynamic fee that is selected based on factors like tokens and size.
+The dynamic fee amount is forwarded to webhooks in the quote request parameters and it is appended to the message data (2 additional bytes, u16).
+Note that thae fee is not part of the message itself, it is only appended as additional bytes.